MarkAD88/aoc2023/README.md

 ## Day 11
 Had an epiphany this morning and refactored the code to improve the solve speed.
 Sleeping on issues really is my magic power.

+## Day 13
+Finally got around to this while travelling.
+Hard problem to solve if for no other reason than I misread the instructions regarding how to calculate the values.